Ozpyn/Oracle-Cloud-Lesson/readme.md

 Time for the juice!!

+---

+Vanilla Server:

 (not in the vm) Head on over to https://www.minecraft.net/en-us/download/server and copy the link to download the latest server.jar file.

 (in vm) Run the wget command to download the server.jar file `wget https://piston-data.mojang.com/v1/objects/c9df48efed58511cdd0213c56b9013a7b5c9ac1f/server.jar`

+---

+With Plugins:

+(not in the vm) Head on over to https://papermc.io/downloads and copy the link to download the latest server.jar file.

+(in vm) Run the wget command to download the server.jar file `wget -O server.jar https://api.papermc.io/v2/projects/paper/versions/1.19.3/builds/386/downloads/paper-1.19.3-386.jar`

+`The wget '-O' modifier allows the file to be downloaded with a specific name`

 Run the server with: `java -Xmx1024M -Xms1024M -jar server.jar nogui`